Registration of

 VAT

-The standard VAT rate is 7%, except for hotel business and sale of alcoholic beverages (10%), tobacco products (15%).
+The standard VAT rate is 7%, except for hotel business and sale of alcoholic beverages (10%), and tobacco products (15%).

 Certain goods and services are exempt from VAT, which makes it attractive to open a business in Panama in 2023: